gokberkoguz/djangoApp-imdb_recommend/README.md

 # djangoApp-imdb_recommend
-django app that suggest movies according to the watched movies
+django app that suggest movies according to the watched movies - on development